Battle of Changsha (1941): Chinese attack towards Yichang

-On the night of October 6, the 39th division was ordered to assist the 13th division in Yichang.
-Divisional commander Sumita immediately dispatched the 3rd battalion of the 233rd infantry regiment.
-On the way there, the battalion was continuously attacked by Chinese units such as 77th division of the 73rd corps and the 5th division, during which battalion commander Omori was badly wounded and replaced by the 9th company commander.
+On the night of October 6, the 39th Division was ordered to assist the 13th Division in Yichang.
+Divisional commander Sumita immediately dispatched the 3rd Battalion of the 233rd Infantry Regiment.
+On the way there, the battalion was continuously attacked by Chinese units such as 77th Division of the 73rd Corps and the 5th Division, during which battalion commander Omori was badly wounded and replaced by the 9th Company commander.
 On the afternoon of October 9, after suffering dozens of casualties, the battalion arrived in Yichang.
-On October 8, Masayoshi Matsuzaki's 4th company of the 65th infantry regiment was also ordered to reinforce Yichang.
-The company was attacked by a portion of the 32nd corps on the way, making it difficult to advance.
+On October 8, Masayoshi Matsuzaki's 4th Company of the 65th Infantry Regiment was also ordered to reinforce Yichang.
+The company was attacked by a portion of the 32nd Corps on the way, making it difficult to advance.
 Faced with setbacks, Matsuzaki once contemplated suicide but by the night of October 9, the company had reached Yichang.

 Later Chinese offensive

 On October 10 at the Double Tenth Day, the Chinese army launched a general offensive at the areas around Yichang.
 Bloody fighting occurred on all fronts.
-The 53rd corps assaulted Yueyang.
-The 8th corps and the 73rd corps attacked the areas around Shayang and Shashi.
-The 94th corps repeatedly attacked the 58th infantry regiment at Moji Mountain.
-The 32nd corps continued attacking Longquanpu.
-The 75th corps attacked Shuanglian Temple.
-In the direction of the Ciyun Temple, the 75th corps concentrated about 20 artillery guns and fired hundreds of rounds before launching a fierce charge.
+The 53rd Corps assaulted Yueyang.
+The 8th Corps and the 73rd Corps attacked the areas around Shayang and Shashi.
+The 94th Corps repeatedly attacked the 58th Infantry Regiment at Moji Mountain.
+The 32nd Corps continued attacking Longquanpu.
+The 75th Corps attacked Shuanglian Temple.
+In the direction of the Ciyun Temple, the 75th Corps concentrated about 20 artillery guns and fired hundreds of rounds before launching a fierce charge.

-At 2:30 a.m., the 2nd corps concentrated mortars and artillery and bombarded the Japanese position at Dongshan Temple with unprecedented firepower.
-At 5:00 a.m., the 9th division launched repeated attacks with four assault battalions from the 27th regiment and broke through the defense positions three times.
+At 2:30 a.m., the 2nd Corps concentrated mortars and artillery and bombarded the Japanese position at Dongshan Temple with unprecedented firepower.
+At 5:00 a.m., the 9th Division launched repeated attacks with four assault battalions from the 27th Regiment and broke through the defense positions three times.
 The assault battalions broke into the urban city of Yichang and engaged in street fighting.
-The Japanese army released a large number of poison gas and then took the opportunity to counterattack, resulting in most of the assault troops to be killed, wounded, or poisoned and forcing them to retreat.
+The Japanese army released a large amount of poison gas and then took the opportunity to counterattack, resulting in most of the assault troops to be killed, wounded, or poisoned and forcing them to retreat.
 The Chinese army recorded that by the end of the day, more than 500 had died from poison gas.